ultimateBroK/aio_games/README.md

 1. Snake Game - Classic snake game where you control a snake to eat apples and grow longer
 2. Hangman - Word guessing game where you try to guess the word before the hangman is complete
 3. Pong - Classic two-player paddle game where players bounce a ball back and forth
+4. Tetris - Classic block-stacking puzzle game where you arrange falling pieces

 ## Requirements